-This pressure cooker beef bourguignon has all the right flavours and is inspired by Julia Child’s beef stew with red wine and has tender, fall apart beef chunks.
-Easy and fast because its made in an Instant Pot but with the same flavours!
+This pressure cooker beef bourguignon has all the right flavors and is inspired by Julia Child’s beef stew with red wine and has tender, fall apart beef chunks.
+Easy and fast because its made in an Instant Pot but with the same flavors!

 - 1 tablespoon Oil

 - 1 Kg/ 2 pounds Beef Chunks (I used chuck)

 - 6 Bacon Strips, cut into small pieces

 - 2 cups peeled Pearl Onions

 - 2 cups dry Red Wine

 - 1 1/2 cups Chicken or Beef Broth